 - Loss of balance or coordination.

-- Change in the level of consciousness or alertness, marked by stupor, lethargy, drowsiness or coma
+- Change in the level of consciousness or alertness, marked by stupor, lethargy, drowsiness, or coma

-If a stroke has occurred, the cause (bleeding or blood clots) must be determined in order to start the appropriate treatment.
+If a stroke has occurred, the cause (bleeding or blood clots) must be determined to start the appropriate treatment.
 Timely medical treatment can minimize damage to the brain, thus improving the patient’s chance of recovery.

-Surgery is necessary in the following situations:
+Surgery is necessary for the following situations:

-Hemorrhage caused by a cerebral aneurysm requires aneurysm clipping through a surgical craniotomy procedure, as long as it allows the patient’s neurological condition.
+Bleeding caused by a cerebral aneurysm requires aneurysm clipping through a surgical craniotomy procedure, as long as it allows the patient’s neurological condition.